Steps to Increase Mileage and Stay Healthy

 Decrease with your Increase:

-This step has multiple parts
+This step has multiple parts.

 Part 1: Recovery Week:

 Every few weeks, it’s important to take a recovery week.
 This is one of the hardest things to do as a distance runner!
+In order to increase your mileage and stay healthy, you also have to take cutback weeks.

 It’s the golden rule, but your body must rest and recover to build muscle, speed, and endurance.
 Personally, I like to add 1-2 more rest days and drop 1 or both of my speed workouts.
-There is n set amout of days per week to run, and taking an extra rest day can save your running season.
+There is no set amount of days per week to run, and taking an extra rest day can save your running season.
 If you continue to increase all of the time, your body will break from an overuse injury.

 Part 2: Decrease Your Speed with Increased Mileage

-I was running about 50 miles a week, and more fatigued than when I used to run 70-80.
+I was running about 50 miles a week and more fatigued than when I used to run 70-80.
 Now, I rarely even time my easy days.
-I run with friends, or on a known route.
-I’ll run 10-minute miles, or 8…it really doesn’t matter as long as my body feels as though it’s easy.
+I run with friends or on a known route.
+I’ll run 10-minute miles or 8…it really doesn’t matter as long as my body feels as though it’s easy.
 Run your easy runs faster rarely helps anything.

 If you are worried about pace for an easy run, remember, no one cares.
 Your ego shouldn’t be the deciding factor for running, but it definitely shouldn’t be your deciding factor for an easy run.
 For most easy runs, I leave my GPS watch at home.
 Did I run 3.1 miles or 3.2?
 9:04 pace or 9:06?
 The world will never know…

-When Increasing Your Weekly Mileage Know your Limits:
+When Increasing Your Weekly Mileage, Know your Limits:

-Running Injuries don’t typically come out of nowhere.
+Running injuries don’t typically come out of nowhere.
 Know your personal weak spots.
 Running is a lifelong process, and it takes months to build a strong base.

 You don’t build fitness in a day, and you don’t lose it either.
+Increasing your mileage takes time and patience.

 Don’t Forget About Cross Training: